DRsamuraiii/NyvoHabit/docs/SECURITY.md

 ## Conventions and style rules:
 ---

-   >  **By any situation , All the employees of this project must follow the styling rule's of NyvoStudio which are:**
+   >  **By any situation , All the employees of this project must follow the [styling rules of NyvoStudio](https://github.com/NyvoStudio/StyleGuide/tree/Main.project/styling_guide) which are:**

-  > - Filing style
+  > - Filing style.
-  > - Text organizing style
+  > - Text organizing style.
-  > - Algorithm designing style
+  > - Algorithm designing style.
-  > - Markdown language style
+  > - Markdown language style.
-  > - Programming style
+  > - Programming style.